LarkspurCA/androidweardocs/explore.rst

     adb -d forward tcp:5601 tcp:5601

-2. In the Android Wear companion app, choose **Pair with emulator**.
+2. In the Android Wear companion app on the handheld, select **Add a new watch** from the dropdown menu on the left.

+3. In the window that opens, choose **Pair with emulator** from the dropdown menu.

   When the Android Wear companion app successfully pairs with the emulator, the action bar displays Emulator Connected.